nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

  If you want to see the details look at the [source code](https://github.com/nhatcher/hats/blob/main/sudoku.js) to see how you can generate all those in just a few lines of simple code.

  Now, using a SAT solver to find solutions to sudokus might not be the most performant algorithm.
 Also the most important bit is how you _generate_ solutions.
-I enjoyed reading this [piece](https://eli.thegreenplace.net/2022/sudoku-go-and-webassembly/) form the otherwise beautiful blog of Eli Bendersky.
+I enjoyed reading this [piece](https://eli.thegreenplace.net/2022/sudoku-go-and-webassembly/) from the beautiful blog of Eli Bendersky.

 # Using a SAT solver to find solutions to the tiling problem